daviddmc/SVoRT/README.md

-# SVoRT
+# Slice-to-Volume Registration Transformer (SVoRT)

-SVoRT: Iterative Transformer for Slice-to-Volume Registration in Fetal Brain MRI
+This repo is the official implementation of the paper 'SVoRT: Iterative Transformer for Slice-to-Volume Registration in Fetal Brain MRI'

 ## Resources